-Currently 6 different types of Call Forward are available in Sipwise C5:
+Currently 7 different types of Call Forward are available in Sipwise C5:

-- Call Forward Unconditional (CFU): The call forward is always executed, completely disregarding the subscriber state. - Call Forward Busy (CFB): The call forward is executed when the subscriber returns a busy state. - Call Forward Timeout (CFT): The call forward is executed when no answer is received from the subscriber before the timeout expiration.
+- · Call Forward Unconditional (CFU): The call forward is always executed, completely disregarding the subscriber state. - · Call Forward Busy (CFB): The call forward is executed when the subscriber returns a busy state. - Call Forward Timeout (CFT): The call forward is executed when no answer is received from the subscriber before the timeout expiration.
 Timeout is configurable in ringtimeout subscriber preference. - · Call Forward Unavailable (CFNA): The call forward is executed when the subscriber has no endpoint registered. - Call Forward SMS (CFS): The SMS forward is always executed, completely disregarding the subscriber state.
-SMS service has to be enabled, see the SMS (Short Message Service) subchapter for a detailed description on how to activate it.

-• Call Forward Rerouting (CFR): The call forward is executed only for particular reply codes received back from the destination endpoint.
+SMS service has to be enabled, see the SMS (Short Message Service) subchapter for a detailed description on how to activate it. - Call Forward on Response (CFR): The call forward is executed only for particular reply codes received back from the destination endpoint.
 The list of the reply codes and the activation mode can be configured in rerouting_codes and rerouting_mode subscriber's preferences.
 Example: suppose that rerouting_codes is set to 503, rerouting_mode to whitelist and the CFR is configured.
 If that subscriber receives a call and it replies back a with code 503, then the call will be re-routed to the destination configured in the CFR.
-For all the other reply codes the CFR will be NOT executed.
+For all the other reply codes the CFR will be NOT executed. - Call Forward on Overflow (CFO): The call forward is executed when the new incoming call for the subscriber exeeds the limit configured in concurrent_max_in_total, concurrent_max_in or concurrent_max_in_per_account subscriber's preferences.
+If none of the preferences is set then the CFO will be NOT executed.

-Starting from mr7.2.1 release, Call Forward Rerouting (CFR) has to be configured on the callee subscriber (in previous versions the preference associated to the caller subscriber).
-When the destination endpoint replies back with an error code, this will be matched with the one listed in the rerouting codes and rerouting mode callee's preferences.
+Starting from mr7.2.1 release, Call Forward on Response (CFR) has to be configured on the callee subscriber (in previous versions the preference was associated to the caller subscriber).
+When the destination endpoint replies back with an error code, this will be matched with the one listed in the rerouting_codes and rerouting_mode callee's preferences.